 - other support (sometimes called ‘interventions’), such as managing difficult emotions

 Everyone is allocated a key worker officer who meets them weekly to monitor progress and discuss any problems.
 Men also find out about the rules, fire safety, and how things like calls and visits work.

 Around 650 men live in Lincoln Prison across 4 main residential wings.
-A, B and C wings hold a mix of residents while E wing holds any residents who are considered vulnerable.
+A, B and C wings hold a mix of prisoners while E wing holds any prisoners who are considered vulnerable.